Kakori conspiracy: Court's proceedings

 Ram Prasad Bismil, Roshan Singh and Rajendra Nath Lahiri were sentenced to death.
 Sachindranath Sanyal was given life imprisonment.
 Manmathnath Gupta was sentenced to 14 years' imprisonment.
 Jogesh Chandra Chatterjee, Govind Charan Kar, Raj Kumar Sinha, Ram Krishna Khatri and Mukundi Lal were sentenced to 10 years' imprisonment, while Suresh Chandra Bhattacharya and Vishnu Sharan Dublish were given 7 years' imprisonment.
 Bhupendra Nath Sanyal, Ram Dulare Trivedi, Prem Krishna Khanna and Pranawesh Chatterjee were sentenced to imprisonment for 5 years' and the least punishment (3 years' imprisonment) was given to Ram Nath Pandey and Banwari Lal.

 Final verdict

 Following the arrest of Ashfaqullah Khan, the police interrogated him to try to gain supplementary evidence against his accomplices but he refused.
 Another supplementary case was filed against Ashfaqulla Khan and Sachindranath Bakshi in the court of Special Sessions Judge John Reginald William Bennett.
-An appeal was filed in the then Chief Court of Oudh (now in Uttar Pradesh) on 18 July 1927.
+An appeal was filed in the then Chief Court of Oudh (now Allahabad High Court – Lucknow Bench) on 18 July 1927.
 The case trials started the next day.
-The judgement of the trial was pronounced a month later on 11 August.
+The judgement of the trial was pronounced a month later on 22 August.

 The punishments were given as follows: